 Any American adult who followed the ascent of Trump and his presidential administration knew to some degree that an essential part of his voter base was a nationalist, racist, white supremacist.
-And as a byproduct of those malign engines, Jew-haters.
+And as a byproduct of those malign engines, they are violent nationalists.

-This has been a part of Trump’s entire adult professional and his presidential administration for the past four years.
+This has been a part of Trump’s core following for his entire adult professional and presidential administration for the past four years.

 His beliefs and, more importantly, the closest advisors that publicly provided advice, were omnipresent.
 They are still giving him advice today.